hapostgres/pg_auto_failover/docs/architecture.rst

 replication.
 Note that pg_auto_failover can orchestrate the whole setting-up of the replication for you.

-Up to pg_auto_failover version 1.3, a single Postgres group can only contains two Postgres nodes.
+In pg_auto_failover versions up to 1.3, a single Postgres group can contain only two Postgres nodes.
 Starting with pg_auto_failover 1.4, there's no limit to the number of Postgres nodes in a single group.
-Note that each Postgres instance that belongs to the same group serves the same data set in its data directory (PGDATA).
+Note that each Postgres instance that belongs to the same group serves the same dataset in its data directory (PGDATA).

 .. note::

-   The notion of a formation that contains multiple groups in pg_auto_failover is useful when setting-up and managing a whole Citus formation, where the coordinator nodes belong to group zero of the formation, and then each Citus worker node becomes its own group and may have Postgres standby nodes.
+   The notion of a formation that contains multiple groups in pg_auto_failover is useful when setting up and managing a whole Citus formation, where the coordinator nodes belong to group zero of the formation, and each Citus worker node becomes its own group and may have Postgres standby nodes.

 Keeper